seibert-media/teamvault/README.md

     teamvault run_huey

 ## Release process
-Run the github action for release a release with a specific version number.
+Run the github action to cut a release with a specific version number.